They sound pretty simple. They're just a little longer than the average, right? But what are long-tail keywords in the context of SEO?

 They're people who want to buy the exact things you're selling.
 Or who are looking for the information you've set yourself up as the expert resource for.

 Are long-tail keywords better?

 You might think that those obvious, generic keyphrases have tons of competition because they get all the glory.
-Or, more importantly, all the clicks...
+Or, more importantly, all the clicks.

 Weirdly though, the data about the search demand curve and long-tail keywords doesn't seem to back this up.

-Hummingbird, in particular, frantically zoomed at however-many-hundred wing-beats per second in that direction.
+The Hummingbird update, in particular, frantically zoomed at however-many-hundred wing-beats per second in that direction.

 5 extra benefits of using long-tail keywords